How to Enable Syntax Highlighting and Autosuggestions in Bash (No sudo Required)

 If gawk isn't available, build it from source into your home directory:

-Notes: You may want to change to the latest version of gawk in the following command.
+Note: You may want to change to the latest version of gawk in the following command.

 wget https://ftp.gnu.org/gnu/gawk/gawk-5.3.0.tar.gz